nicolaspearson/granite/README.md

 3. Install the extensions listed in `.vscode/extensions.json`
 4. Switch to the `granite` workspace by opening `.vscode/granite.code-workspace`, and clicking on the "Open Workspace" button.
+5. Ensure that you have docker installed and running.

 ## Project Overview